 - The language course starts off with a placement test that determines assignment to the basic or intermediate level.
 On completing the language course, you can take the TestDaF exam in the Intercultural Instruction Department

-See the Intercultural Instruction Department for more details on language courses.
+See the department of Intercultural Training for more details on language courses.